ES6 features- Arrow Functions Examples | ES6 tutorials

 incrementByOne(2);

-The same above code is rewritten with new syntax -the same function with shorter syntax.
-This is an arrow function and omitted function name, curly braces, and return statement.
-Implicit return is not required.
-Syntax contains fat arrow =>
+Now, let’s rewrite the above code using the new syntax - an equivalent function with a more concise syntax.
+This is an arrow function, which omits the function name, curly braces, and return statement.
+An implicit return is not necessary.
+The syntax includes the fat arrow =>.

 var incrementByOne = (value) => value + 2;